gocaio/goca/docs/content/getting-started/quick-start.md

 # Quick Start

-GOCA&copy; works based in commands, some of them are used for proyect management like `database`, others gives information about GOCA&copy; configuration and finaly there are commandas to perform OSINT actions such as `dorker` and `scrapper`.
+Goca works based in commands, some of them are used for proyect management like `database`, others gives information about Goca configuration and finaly there are commandas to perform OSINT actions such as `dorker` and `scrapper`.

 A simple dork for the term _Goca_:
 ```shell